Chapter 8: "Lost and Found"

-"They were not expecting company so soon," he said, swallowing a yawn.
-"There is a dinner party though later on.
+"We were not expecting more company so soon," he said, swallowing a yawn.
+"There is a dinner party later on though.
 Would you like to come back later?"

-"Well you can reside as a guest in my house however long you need to stay."
-He said at last.
+"Well you can reside as a guest in my house however long you need to stay," he said at last.

 "I was lost."

-"I am so sorry.
-I wish you could stay, but they must be worried about you.
-I know they must be looking all over for you."
-She said.
+"Oh.
+I wish you could stay, but your family must be worried about you.
+I know they must be looking all over for you," she said walking towards me.

 "Oh I guess."

+Both eyebrows went up.
 "Of course they are going to look for you.
 Anything could have happened to you.
 You are the third son of the king and anyone could have kidnapped you or something."

-"Like they would care."
-I muttered.
+"Like they would care," I muttered.
+She frowned.

 "Every family cares about their own," she said in her wispy voice.

-"Oh I do not know, Barbarius."
+"Oh I do not know— Barbarius!"

 "Maybe he just did not see you."

-"I assume that is the problem.
+"That is the problem right there.
 No one sees me.
 I am just there."

-"We are glad we see you back today."
+"Glad to see you back today."
 I wrinkled my brow.

 "We thought you went missing," he said in hushed tones.
 "Our father received a letter from your father this morning asking if you were staying with our family."

-"Oh I was staying with the bride and groom."
+"Oh, I was staying with the bride and groom."

-"Was not there sister staying with them."
+"Was not Lydia's sister staying with them?"

-A smirk lit up Romeos face.
+A smirk lit up Romeos' face.

-"My heart tells me I should just stay, but my mind tells me now that I should go back if my family is truly looking for me...
-By the way how come you are talking to me know.
+"I should stay, but my mind tells me that I should go back if my family is truly looking for me...
+By the way, how come you are talking to me now?
 I thought you would just be talking to Julius and Silus?"
-I said as we walked together.
+I said, walking beside him.

 "I do not know what I did to offend him.
 What did I do to receive the rebuff?"